ACTA-Team/ACTA-contracts/docs/w3c-standards-support.md

 Notes:
 - The vault does not deploy a DID contract; DID resolution is expected off-chain via the stored DID URI.
-- Authentication for administrative operations is enforced per bóveda (`admin.require_auth()`), aligning with DID controller authorization semantics.
+- Authentication for administrative operations is enforced per vault (`admin.require_auth()`), aligning with DID controller authorization semantics.

 ## Verifiable Credentials (W3C VC)